-In accordance with the Local Government Act, 1993, as amended, Section 575, eligible pensioners can have their combined water access charge and water volumetric charge accounts reduced by 50% up to a maximum of \$87.50 per year.
+In accordance with the Local Government Act, 1993, as amended, Section 575, eligible pensioners can have a rebate up to a maximum of \$87.50 per year applied to their combined water access and volumetric accounts.
 The pensioner rebate must be applied against the rate assessment or water usage account in the name of the ratepayer not the Body Corporate or a Company, except where it is allowed by special agreement.
-Based upon the water access charge of \$128.00 for 2012/2013, eligible pensioners will receive a rebate of \$64.00 applied on their rate notice leaving a balance of \$23.50 to be applied to their water consumption account.